JacobCrume/PinePlay/README.md

 * Pineplay account
 * Cross-device sync (using your Pineplay account)

+BTW, it would be greatley appreciated if you decided to help [sponsor me on Patreon](https://www.patreon.com/jacobcrume).
+This allows me to continue working on open-source projects as well as start working on more complicated projects.
+Thanks!

 # Development
 While it would be great to have Pineplay using either GTK or Qt, I feel that these are much more desktop-oriented, and very lacking when it comes to mobile.
 Therefore, Pineplay does not use Qt/Kirigami or GTK, instead opting for either Flutter or Electron.